-Not all home remedies for joint pain work; however, this does not stop people suffering from arthritis, gout and other types of joint pain from trying new things.
+Not all home remedies for joint pain work; however, this does not stop people with arthritis, gout and other types of joint pain from trying new things.
 Cabbage has been used as a folk remedy for hundreds of years to soothe painful joints.
 It is high in vitamins and phytonutrients as well as anthocyanins and glutamine, both containing anti-inflammatory properties, as reported in the NY Times Fitness and Nutrition section.
 Although the evidence in anecdotal, cabbage leaves wrapped around painful joints may help with joint pain relief for some people.
 If pain persists, consult a health professional.

 Place cabbage leaves, preferably from red cabbage, on a cutting board and cut out the hard stem with a sharp knife.
 Use a wine bottle, rolling pin or meat hammer to gently bruise the leaves, releasing some of the cabbage juices.